danioc94/NYC_Vehicle_Collision_Prediction/README.md

 # Database

-To store our we are using the pgAdmin 4 software to create a PostgresSQL database.
+To store our data we are using the pgAdmin 4 software to create a PostgresSQL database.
 In a python script we cleaned the original data into three separate data frames.
 The first data frame included the Collision ID, the Number of Persons Injured, and the Number of Persons Killed.
 The second data frame included the Collision ID, the BGorough, and the Zip Code.
 The third data frame included the Collision ID, the Crash Date, and the Crash Time.
 Each data frame was cleaned to remove null values from the dataset.
 These data frames were then uploaded to the PostgresSQL database as tables labeled, "collisions", "locations", and "date_time" respectively.